1. Extracurricular Activities

 (Can be replaced with a free format version)

 Applications in which the content in forms 1 to 3 is insufficient will be shown as "dismissed" on the online application system.
-Student Office staff will leave instructions on how to revise the application in the comment section at the bottom (“Comment” section in the “Approved Status”).
+Outreach and Research Office staff will leave instructions on how to revise the application in the comment section at the bottom (“Comment” section in the “Approved Status”).
 Please revise the content as indicated in the instructions and resubmit the application.

 When resubmitting an application, please click the "Application status" icon on the top of the screen and then select "Takeover application" on the left side of the screen.
 Selecting the previously submitted application will show all the content of the previous application on the screen.
 Please make sure to revise the content according to the instructions and resubmit the application.